Police Scotland Youth Volunteers (PSYV) Academic Evaluation

 Police Scotland has commissioned the first ever academic-led evaluation of the Police Scotland Youth Volunteers programme.
 Running over two and a half years, the evaluation will seek to understand more about the difference the programme makes in the lives of young people in our communities, as well as further benefits experienced by local areas through having youth volunteering embedded.

 We want to understand what positive outcomes, if any, the programme enables and where there could be changes or improvements to enhance young people's experiences through taking part.
 The evaluation is being conducted by the Institute for Public Safety, Crime & Justice (IPSCJ) at the University of Northampton.
-A final report will be produced in Autumn 2025.
+A final report will be produced in Winter 2025-26.

 Approach